 Butrint – an UNESCO World Heritage site.
 Over the centuries, the ancient town had disappeared under layers of silt and vegetation.
 In recent years, however, archaeologists have uncovered some of the finest working town remains in the Mediterranean

 At the edge of the lake is the ancient city of Vouthrota.
-The Venetian Tower near the entrance, the ancient theatre, the Temple of Asclepius, the ancient gymnasium, the Roman Baths, the Roman Baptistery with its priceless mosaic floor, the Lion gate and the enormous Cyclopean walls will transport you back in time.
+With its Venetian tower near the entrance, ancient theatre, Temple of Asclepius, gymnasium, Roman baths, Roman baptistery, the Lion Gate and the enormous cyclopean walls will transport you back in time.